 If you give someone a controlled substance without their consent as part of a sexual assault, you can be sentenced up to 20 years in prison in addition to any sentence in the assault case.

 The charge of delivery of prescription drugs without a prescription carries a punishment of up to life in prison and/or a $1,000,000 fine.
-If you are found guilty of the charge of carrying prescription drugs improperly labeled holds of sentence of up to four (4) years and/or a $5,000 fine.
+If you’re found guilty of the charge of carrying prescription drugs improperly labeled holds of sentence of up to four (4) years and/or a $5,000 fine.

-The use of a controlled substance is punishable of up to 1 year in jail and/or a $2,000 fine.
-If you are found in possession of schedule 5 drugs, you may be sentenced up to one (1) year and/or a $2,000 fine.
+The use of a controlled substance is punishable of up to one year in jail and/or a $2,000 fine.
+If you’re found in possession of schedule five drugs, you may be sentenced up to one (1) year and/or a $2,000 fine.